-'Nodes do not need to communicate with each other.'
+"Nodes do not need to communicate with each other."
 In some applications, the nodes do need to interact with each other; for example, for time synchronization, context generation.
 See User Scenario 2 for a concrete example, which motivates the requirement for in-network processing.

-'The SFC should be replaced by the personal computer.'
+"The SFC should be replaced by the personal computer."
 While the personal computer (PC) has become a common household appliance, computer literacy among the elderly remains low.
 In addition, the SFC offers several definite advantages over the PC:

 - The SFC supports batch deployment in a closed secure environment, whereas the PC does not. - The SFC presents a dedicated interface to the user and is hassle-free in terms of software maintenance. - The average PC nowadays is under constant threats of cyber-attacks from the Internet.
 The number of viruses was estimated to have topped 1 million in 2009 [78].
-According to the Anti-Phishing Working Groups Phishing Activity Trends Report for Q3 of 2009, 48.35% of 22754847 scanned computers remain infected with malware.
-The problem has become so serious that in Australia several drastic measures have been recommended in the recent parliamentary report 'Hackers, Fraudsters and Botnets: Tackling the Problem of Cyber Crime'.
+According to the Anti-Phishing Working Groups Phishing Activity Trends Report for Q3 of 2009, 48.35% of 22,754,847 scanned computers remain infected with malware.
+The problem has become so serious that in Australia several drastic measures have been recommended in the recent parliamentary report "Hackers, Fraudsters and Botnets: Tackling the Problem of Cyber Crime".

 One of the recommendations is to disconnect infected computers until they are disinfected.
 The standalone nature of the SFC thus compares favorably with the virus-ridden state of the PC.

-'The SFC is impractical.'
-The introduction of the SFC can be seen as a necessary evil, because an out-of-range does not yet exist, because wireless sensors did not exist until a few years ago.
-The bootstrap and node addition procedures consist of only four steps each.
-We also note that other existing designs such as Kuo et al.'s [11] and Blink 'Em All [22] also employ special equipment (Faraday cage and video camera, respectively) for bootstrapping multiple nodes at the same time.
+"The SFC is impractical."
+The introduction of the SFC can be seen as a necessary evil, because an out-of-range attacker can eavesdrop on short-range communication using only low-cost equipment [56].
+We do not believe the SFC should be a usability barrier based on the reasoning that it does not yet exist, because wireless sensors did not exist until a few years ago.
+The bootstrap and node addition procedures consist of only 4 steps each.
+We also note that other existing designs such as Kuo et al.'s [11] and Blink 'Em All [22] also employ special equipment (Faraday cage and video camera respectively) for bootstrapping multiple nodes at the same time.

 While an estimation of the production cost of the SFC cannot be provided, the intention here is to provide an outline of an inexpensive construction.
 A basic SFC requires only the following components: